gailweiss/lm-springboard/README.md

 `train_stats` is a dictionary of all the metrics tracked in `lmtrainer.py` with the function `log_stat` during training training.
 Its keys are the names of all these metrics.
 Each individual metric is stored as a list of tuples `(n,v,c)` as follows: `v` is a value of the metric, `n` is the number of samples that had been trained on up until recording this value, and `c` is the stats counter - the number of values stored in `train_stats` (across all metrics) when this tuple was added.
 These lists of tuples are each sorted in increasing order of `c`.

-Each individual metric is stored as a list of tuples `(s,n,c,v)` as follows: `s` is the number of training steps so far, `n` is the number of samples that had been trained on up until recording this value, `c` is the stats counter and `v` is the value of the metric.
+Each individual metric is sto red as a list of tuples `(s,n,c,v)` as follows: `s` is the number of training steps so far, `n` is the number of samples that had been trained on up until recording this value, `c` is the stats counter and `v` is the value of the metric.

 ## Load GPT2-small